yvevolk/crowpilot/README.md

 ## IMPORTANT
-As of 23/4/24, I have removed the supertest dev dependency due to a security vulnerability.
+As of 23/4/24, I have removed the supertest dev dependency due to a vulnerability.
 Tests will not work without it.
 It will be re-implemented as soon as possible.

 # Crowpilot API 🐦‍⬛✈️